hendrikwout/pynacolada/README.md

 # pynacolada
-Library for easily IO-processing with big netCDF xarrays
+Library for easily processing big netCDF files and xarrays, and manage them in hierarchical processing flows.

-# purpose Ever want to manipulate databases of huge xarrays in an easy,
+# Description
-efficient, memory-friendly, and tracable way?
+Ever want to manipulate databases of huge xarrays in an easy, efficient, memory-friendly, and tracable way?
 You may have noticed memory limitations and loss of overview of all the sorts of the datasets.
 This library aims to tackle these challenges.

 On the one hand, this package implements an apply_func routine that circumvents the memory issue by automatically dividing the xarray into chunks that fit your